anbimasud/Twenty-Project/README.md

 # first-project
-This is my first Git Repository.
+This is my basic project in python.
 <br>
 Author - Abdullah Ibna Masud